-I recently finished Open, Andre Agassi’s autobiography.
+I recently finished Open, the autobiography of Andre Agassi.
 It is a terrific book and is one of the best autobiographies that I have ever read.
 I highly recommend it.

-The title of the book could not be more appropriate, both for the tennis reference and for the fact that Agassi truly does open up his life—the good, the bad and the ugly—to the world.
+The title of the book could not be more appropriate.
+Agassi truly does open up his life—the good, the bad and the ugly—to the world.
 It is a well-written page turner that that will have you reflecting on your own life, even if you have never held a tennis racquet.

 Early in the book, Agassi is describing his final preparations before what would become an epic match against Marcos Baghdatis in the 2006 US Open.
 Agassi describes how he would let his young kids help him mix the powders into his energy drinks.
 But when it was time to pack his tennis bag, that job was his and his alone.